thibaudbrg/uniqueSDK-test/README.md

 python uniquesdk_test/webhook_verification.py
 ```

 ## File Descriptions

 - `acronyms_get.py`:
 Demonstrates how to retrieve acronyms defined for a company using the `unique_sdk`.

 - `chat_completions.py`:
 Shows how to create a chat completion using the AI model supported by Unique FinanceGPT.

 - `chat_history_util.py`:
 Illustrates how to load chat history and convert it into an injectable string format.

 - `content_search.py`:
 Demonstrates how to search for content based on specific criteria.

 - `content_upsert.py`:
 Shows how to upsert (upload or update) content and update its metadata.

 - `embeddings_create.py`:
 Illustrates how to create embeddings for an array of text.

 - `file_io.py`:
 Demonstrates file operations such as downloading and uploading files to the knowledge-base.

 - `message_create.py`:
 Shows how to create a new message in a chat.

 - `message_list.py`:
 Demonstrates how to list messages for a specific chat.

+- `message_retrieve.py`:
+Demonstrates how to retrieve a single chat message.

+- `message_modify.py`:
+Demonstrates how to modify an existing chat message.

+- `message_delete.py`:
+Demonstrates how to delete a chat message.

+- `chat_stream_completion.py`:
+Demonstrates how to stream chat completion to the chat frontend.

 - `search_create.py`:
 Illustrates how to perform a search query on the Unique FinanceGPT Knowledge database.

 - `search_string_create.py`:
 Demonstrates how to create a search string from a user message for more effective searching.

 - `short_term_memory.py`:
 Shows how to use the short term memory functionality to save and retrieve data between chat interactions.

 - `sources_util.py`:
 Demonstrates how to use the sources utility functions, including merging, sorting, and post-processing of search results.

 - `uniqueql_query.py`:
 Shows how to perform a search with detailed metadata filtering using UniqueQL.

 - `webhook_verification.py`:
 Sets up a Flask application to handle and verify incoming webhooks, ensuring their signatures are valid.

 ## License
 This project is licensed under the MIT License - see the LICENSE  file for details.